Asmor/5e-monsters/README.md

 			* `Monster-A-Day: https://www.reddit.com/r/monsteraday/comments/3rdrry/day_79_chronomancers/`
 				* In this case the monster comes from a website, and we give a specific URL.
 KFC will provide a link to the monster.
 	* Specific notes for **Sources** sheet
+		* **type** is what sort of content this is.
+In a future update, KFC will sort sources based on their type.
+Standard types are:
+			* Official
+				* 5th edition books published by Wizards of the Coast
+			* Official Adventure
+				* 5th edition adventures published by Wizards of the Coast
+			* Official Web Supplement
+				* 5th edition supplements published online by Wizards of the Coast
+			* Third-Party
+				* 5th edition books published by companies other than Wizards of the Coast
+			* Community
+				* Content created by fans
+			* Other
+				* You can use any type you want.
+I recommend "Homebrew" for your own personal content.
 		* **name** is the full name of the source, and should exactly match the name of the source as you used it in the monsters sheet.
 If the names don't match exactly, monsters won't be linked to their sources correctly.
 		* **short name** is the short name for the source.
 This is used on narrow screens such as phones.
 It should be something easily identifiable and unique.
 It may be the same as the fid code, but doesn't have to be.
 Examples:
 			* Monster Manual: `MM`